Silent witness rule: United States v. Rosen

 In United States v.
-Rosen, in 2007 (the AIPAC Espionage Act case), the rule was used for the first real time.
+Rosen, in 2007 (the AIPAC Espionage Act case), the rule was used for the first time.
 The government tried to use the rule extensively at first; the court rejected the idea.

-Rosen argued that the rule was invalid because he felt it did not match CIPA requirements, and that the government had said CIPA was the only way to deal with classified information at a trial.
-The judge for the trial, T. S. Ellis III, disagreed that CIPA was the only acceptable way to deal with classified information.
-He also felt that the SWR was not really part of CIPA either.

-Ellis created a four-part "fairness test" to decide whether the SWR was fair.
-His test was a combination of the CIPA fairness test and the Press-Enterprise Co. v.
+Rosen argued that the rule was invalid because it did not meet CIPA requirements.
+The judge, T. S. Ellis III, denied that CIPA was the only acceptable way to deal with classified information, and found that the SWR was not part of CIPA in any event.
+He created a four-part test to decide whether the SWR was fair.
+His test combined the CIPA fairness test and the Press-Enterprise Co. v.
 Superior Court fairness test.
-Ellis' theory was based on the idea that the SWR effectively "closes a trial" from the public by disclosing different sets of evidence to the court and to the public.
+Ellis' approach was based on the idea that the SWR effectively "closes a trial" from the public by disclosing different sets of evidence to the court and to the public.
 The four parts of his test were as follows: